jschless/jschless.github.io/_projects/2023-05-20-draft-efficiency-by-sport.md

 The NFL just had its annual draft.
 My team, the Chicago Bears, had the first overall pick and traded down.
 The Chicago Blackhawks also recently won the lottery for the first NHL draft pick with considerable excitement about potential generational talent Connor Bedard.
 The Chicago Bulls lottery pick fell outside of the top four and their pick thus went to the Orlando Magic.
 For all the excitement, how big of a difference does this all make?
 How reliably does having a higher draft pick translate to drafting a better player?

 ## Key Findings
-My findings aren't particular surprising.
+My findings aren't particularly surprising.
 Briefly:

 - Earlier picks are reliably more valuable.
 In the NBA, much of the value in a draft comes in the first 10 picks.
 In the NHL, it's mostly within the first 5 picks.
 The NFL is more evenly distributed across the entire first two rounds, but there is a clear premium with the first 20 picks.
 Value for MLB is much less biased towards the beginning of the draft, but there is still a premium with the top few picks.
 - When segmenting by position, the top pick is considerably more valuable.
 After the first few picks for a given position, it is less clear that any pick is more valuable than another.
 Certain positions (like QB) have higher premiums for the first selected.
 - Around 60-80% of the draft value is captured in the first 20% of the draft.
 Tom Brady picks are few and far between.
 - There is not much evidence for improvement in draft efficiency over time.
-The NFL shows some evidence at improvement.
+The NFL shows some evidence of improvement.

 ## Approach
 The difficult thing here is to standardize across sports.
 How do you measure an effective player in the NBA, MLB, NHL, and NFL?
 Each sport has its own "statheads", who develop increasingly convoluted statistics that communicate player value.
 My outcome I am choosing to study is "# of seasons where player is All-League."
 The All-NBA, All-Pro (NFL), and All-Star (NHL) designations are chosen not by popularity but by a poll of coaches and media experts.
 For MLB, because they only recently started selecting "All-League" teams, I am using "# of seasons with WAR > 4" as my metric for effective seasons.